 How Does Employee Engagement Benefit Business?

-To answer this question, we must work backwards.
-People do business with companies who they trust.
+To answer this question, we must work backward.
+People do business with companies that they trust.
 They want to work with people who are positive and work hard to find solutions to their problems.
 Employees who are not confident in their position, not excited about what they do, and who do not believe in the value of the company they work for, cannot provide this level of customer service.
 When tasked against a competitor’s engaged employee, a disengaged employee will lose the business every time.
 In fact, studies have shown that one engaged employee will be more beneficial to your organization than ten disengaged employees.

-Benefits of engaged employees include: higher productivity, better employee retention and recruiting opportunities, improved customer experience, as well as just a happier and more positive work environment.
+Benefits of engaged employees include higher productivity, better employee retention and recruiting opportunities, improved customer experience, as well as just a happier and more positive work environment.

 What Happens When Employees Become Disengaged?

-A recent study that has been described as an “exhaustive report” by The Engagement Institute1, uncovered that a third of employees aren’t truly engaged on the job, and these disengaged employees are costing the workforce between $450 and $550 billion a year.
+A recent study that has been described as an “exhaustive report” by The Engagement Institute, uncovered that a third of employees aren’t truly engaged on the job, and these disengaged employees are costing the workforce between $450 and $550 billion a year.

-When it comes the accounting profession, we all know how hard it is to find good, dedicated employees.
+When it comes to the accounting profession, we all know how hard it is to find good, dedicated employees.
 Recruiting is a major challenge for many firms, so losing good team members is something that we should all be proactively trying to avoid.
-One study found that one in every six firms experiences annual turnover of 20% or greater4.
+One study found that one in every six firms experiences an annual turnover of 20% or greater.
 To drain the bottom line even further, replacing a professional staff member can cost a firm as much as 50-60% of the employees’ annual salary.

 Aside from the financial impact, disengaged employees can bring down the morale of other employees, create less productivity, and even end up reflecting negatively on the firm after their departure.

-The Benefits of Engaged Business Developers Have on Your Bottom Line
+The Benefits Engaged Business Developers Have on Your Bottom Line

 Creating engaged business developers (or accountants who are tasked with developing business) is especially important, as these are the folks who are selling your firms’ services, and serving essentially as brand ambassadors.
 These employees will want to be more involved with the proposal process, will be excited about spreading the word about the services your firm offers, and will more easily build networks and show others how to do the same.
 Firms should be proactive about making sure business developers have a strong understanding of firm values, feel like their efforts are valued and noticed, and receive frequent and effective communication and feedback.